mastcu/SerialEM/ReadMe.txt

-   A Release build that compiles the MyFileDialog class in SerialEMDoc.cpp to use the SDK file dialog instead of CFileDialog, which hangs on some Windows 2000 machines
+   A Release build that compiles the MyFileDialog class in SerialEMDoc.cpp to use the SDK file dialog instead of CFileDialog, which hangs on some Windows 2000 machines v140 Debug (Win 32 & x64)
+   A Debug build for building in VS 2015 with the open source versions of all libraries. v140 Release (Win 32 & x64)
+   A release build for building in VS 2015 with the open source versions of all libraries.

 You must have the library collection SerialEMLibs in an adjacent directory, or change the project properties to access this repository elsewhere.
 This